kolinsturt/kolinsturt.github.io/_posts/2020-02-01-remote_collaboration.md

 #### Using Tor? - [OnionShare](https://onionshare.org/)
 OnionShare is an open source tool for securely and anonymously sending and receiving files using Tor onion services.
 TorBrowser acts like the Firefox internet browser but hides your location from sites you’re visiting.
 It does this by concealing your IP address through a series of virtual tunnels.

-#### Too difficult to switch platforms - [CryptoMator](https://cryptomator.org/)
+#### Too difficult to switch platforms? -> [CryptoMator](https://cryptomator.org/)
 This is a secure solution if you have to use Google Drive or DropBox.
 It encrypts folders with a password.
 That way, it provides transparent document protection from unauthorized access.
-It's free and open source.
-You can test it out with one folder in the cloud and have people try out CryptoMator while the rest of the drive stays untouched,
+It’s free and open source.
+You can test it out with one folder in the cloud and have people try out CryptoMator while the rest of the drive stays untouched.

 ### Calenders
 #### [Etesync](https://www.etesync.com/)